 Dear Your Teen:

 I had a run in with my teenage daughter over the weekend.
-She was being stubborn—and maddeningly defiant—and I handled it horribly.
+She was being a stubborn teenager—and maddeningly defiant—and I handled it horribly.
 I’d like some guidelines for how to approach these emotionally charged parenting moments.

 For some parents, bold defiance evokes a quick and harsh reaction, maybe even rage, followed by escalating threats.
 When you get to, “If you do that, you will never, ever leave your room again,” it’s time to think about alternatives.